Hypercubers/hypercubing.xyz/docs/puzzles/physical/restricted-2x2x2x2x2.md

 ## Pieces and Twists

 There are 32 5c pieces, but each piece can only be oriented in 12 ways instead of 60 because of the axis restriction.
 And just like [Melinda's physical 2^4^](/puzzles/physical/2x2x2x2/), this puzzle has certain legal moves that a solver must follow.
-8 buffer pieces are often used to separate the 2 sides on the reduced axis to make it more obvious if you were to do an illegal move.
+Each twist of this puzzle is like rotating a tesseract.
+You can take off half of it and do any reorientation like you would on the physical 2^4^.
+This includes simple rotations and gyros.
+The only thing you can't do is a 90 degree twist of the square layers (this results in a legal puzzle state, but is not analogous to any move on the virtual 2^5^).
+See [Hyperespy's video](https://www.youtube.com/watch?v=31ubrqerKqA) for a full overview of the canonical moves and a way to scramble the puzzle quickly.